-"Produced from Hoodia spp. material obtained through controlled harvesting and production under the terms of an agreement with the relevant CITES Management Authority of (Botswana under agreement No. BW/xxxxxx) (Namibia under agreement No. NA/xxxxxx) (South Africa under agreement No. ZA/xxxxx)".
+"Produced from Hoodia spp. material obtained through controlled harvesting and production under the terms of an agreement with the relevant CITES Management Authority of [Botswana under agreement No. BW/xxxxxx] [Namibia under agreement No. NA/xxxxxx] [South Africa under agreement No. ZA/xxxxxx]".

-[#10] Logs, sawn wood, veneer sheets, including unfinished wood articles used for the fabrication of bows for stringed musical instruments.

-- [#11] Logs, sawn wood, veneer sheets, plywood, powder and extracts.
+- [#10] Logs, sawn wood, veneer sheets, including unfinished wood articles used for the fabrication of bows for stringed musical instruments. - [11] Artificially propagated specimens of cultivars of Cyclamen persicum are not subject to the provisions of the Convention.
+However, the exemption does not apply to such specimens traded as dormant tubers. - [#11] Logs, sawn wood, veneer sheets, plywood, powder and extracts.
 Finished products containing such extracts as ingredients, including fragrances, are not considered to be covered by this annotation. - [12] Artificially propagated hybrids and cultivars of Taxus cuspidata, live, in pots or other small containers, each consignment being accompanied by a label or document stating the name of the taxon or taxa and the text 'artificially propagated', are not subject to the provisions of the Convention. - [#12] Logs, sawn wood, veneer sheets, plywood and extracts.
-Finished products containing such extracts as ingredients, including fragrances, are not considered to be covered by this annotation. - [#13] The kernel (also known as 'endosperm', 'pulp' or 'copra') and any derivative thereof. - [#14] All parts and derivatives except: - (a) seeds and pollen; - (b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers; - (c) fruits; - (d) leaves; - (e) exhausted agarwood powder, including compressed powder in all shapes; and - (f) finished products packaged and ready for retail trade, this exemption does not apply to wood chips, beads, prayer beads and carvings. - [#15] All parts and derivatives are included, except: - (a) Leaves, flowers, pollen, fruits, and seeds; - (b) Non-commercial exports of a maximum total weight of 10 kg. per shipment; - (c) Parts and derivatives of Dalbergia cochi nchinensis, which are covered by Annotation #4; - (d) Parts and derivatives of Dalbergia spp. originating and exported from Mexico, which are covered by Annotation #6. - [#16] Seeds, fruits, oil and live plants.
+Finished products containing such extracts as ingredients, including fragrances, are not considered to be covered by this annotation. - [#13] The kernel (also known as 'endosperm', 'pulp' or 'copra') and any derivative thereof. - [#14] All parts and derivatives except: - (a) seeds and pollen; - (b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers; - (c) fruits; - (d) leaves; - (e) exhausted agarwood powder, including compressed powder in all shapes; and - (f) finished products packaged and ready for retail trade, this exemption does not apply to wood chips, beads, prayer beads and carvings. - [#15] All parts and derivatives, except: - (a) Leaves, flowers, pollen, fruits, and seeds; - (b) Finished products to a maximum weight of wood of the listed species of up to 10 kg per shipment; - (c) Finished musical instruments, finished musical instrument parts and finished musical instrument accessories; - (d) Parts and derivatives of Dalbergia cochinchinensis, which are covered by Annotation # 4; and - (e) Parts and derivatives of Dalbergia spp. originating and exported from Mexico, which are covered by Annotation # 6. - [#16] Seeds, fruits and oils. - [#17] Logs, sawn wood, veneer sheets, plywood and transformed wood.